 On the race track, we switch up gears as outfitter for RED BULL RACING Formula One team, supplying performance racewear, footwear and teamwear created from our long experience in motorsport.

 In time for the Summer Games, PUMA signs a partnership with the Athletics Association of Barbados (AAB).
-One of the most celebrated athletes is Jamaican sprinter and PUMA athlete Usain Bolt, who for the third time in a row won Gold medals in all three of his disciplines, achieving a “Triple-Triple” in 100m sprint, 200m sprint and 4x100m relay with his team.
-This third success extends his record-breaking personal haul of IAAF World Championships gold medals to 11.
+One of the most celebrated athletes is Jamaican sprinter and PUMA athlete Usain Bolt.
+He won a total of eight gold medals in three successive Olympic Games.
 The stellar performances of the Jamaican Team, which finished second in the medals table, as well as the performances of the other PUMA teams including the Bahamas, Cuba, Grenada, Cayman Islands, Switzerland and the Dominican Republic, secure a strong brand visibility of PUMA throughout the competition.

 2017 was a success story for PUMA – both in sports and business.
 For the first time in the company’s history we achieved sales of more than four billion euro, while PUMA teams and athletes celebrated major victories all over the globe.

 In football, our partnered teams grabbed some of the world’s biggest trophies at the end of the 2016/17 football season: Borussia Dortmund snatched the German DFB Cup, while Arsenal FC claimed the FA Cup and Mexico’s Chivas won the 2017 Liga MX Clausura title.

 The IAAF World Championships in London not only mark the end of Usain Bolt’s unparalleled career but also give other PUMA athletes a chance to shine, including Pierre-Ambroise Bosse, who wins gold in the 800 meters.